Ananya63/GILF-Net/README.md

 A dual-backbone (MobileNetV2 + DenseNet201) image classification model that
 fuses features using a novel **Gated Iterative Learnable Lifting Fusion (GILF)** module, with Grad-CAM++ interpretability.
-Originally built for white blood cell (WBC) classification on the PBC dataset (8 classes), but the architecture is dataset-agnostic — point it at any `ImageFolder`-style directory.
+Originally built for dermatology, hematology, and ophthalmology datasets, but this code is shown on the PBC dataset (8 classes).

 ## How the pieces fit together